jpmonettas/reagent-flowgraph/README.md

 Is a fn that, given a branch node, returns a seq of its children.

-#### :render-fn render-node
+#### :render-fn

 A one parameter fn that can be used as a reagent component.
 Will receive the full node as a parameter.

+#### :line-styles

+A map with styles for the svg lines that join nodes.